arturadib/botio/README.md

 #### How does the bot handle DoS attacks?

-Bot.io has a configurable queueing system with white-listed users.
-By default, a non-white listed user can only queue up to five tests per day.
+Bot.io only responds to white-listed users.